ksu-cs-textbooks/cis300/content/9-trees/intro.md

 the *call stack*.
 This call stack is just like any other stack, except that it has a smaller amount of space available to it.
-You can, in fact, examine the call stack when debugging - from the "Debug" menu, select "WindowsÃ‚Â Ã¢â‚¬â€˜\>Ã‚Â CallÃ‚Â Stack".
+You can, in fact, examine the call stack when debugging - from the "Debug" menu, select "Windows Ã¢â‚¬â€˜\> Call Stack".
 This will open a window showing the contents of the call stack.
 The line on top shows the line of code currently ready for execution.
 Below it is the line that called the current method, and below that line is the line that called that